saikumarmk/website/urara/guide-to-tech-1/+page.md

 Unfortunately, Australia doesn't have as many options when it comes to big tech companies that have an office here.
 Nonetheless, there are a few companies that have an office in Sydney or are expanding out with satellite offices in other states.
 These companies are considered tech because their primary function is selling tech-based products.
 At the end of each company is **I** for an internship, and **G** for graduate roles, with **?** indicating uncertainty.

+A common occurrence I've seen with many students and posts on Reddit is the consensus of an Australian FAANG, which consists of the four companies listed below.
+I am not as invested in ranking companies, however, these companies do have very good engineers, pay well, and pamper their employees.

 - Atlassian: A software company that develops collaboration and productivity software, including Jira and Confluence. **(I,G)**
 - Canva: An online graphic design platform that allows users to create a variety of designs, from social media posts to business cards.
 I interned here as an MLE! **(I,G)**
 - Google: While not an Australian company, Google has a significant presence in Australia and employs many software developers in the country. **(I,G?)**
 - Amazon: Consists of Amazon, and AWS, a subsidiary that hires software engineers. **(I,G)**

+The companies listed below also are reputable, and I believe most of them are rumoured to pay very well.

 - Airwallex: A fintech company providing cross-border payment solutions for businesses. **(I,G)**
 - Rokt: A marketing tech company specializing in personalized offers at the point of transaction to improve e-commerce customer engagement and conversion rates. **(I??,G)**
 - Afterpay: A payment platform that allows users to buy now and pay later, with no interest or fees. **(?)**